 Beyond satisfying our curiosity for what a cow weighs, we can utilize these data points on cows at various ages in the Angus breed in the calculation of mature size EPDs.
-Both cow weight and height are highly heritable (0.55 and 0.82, respectively), indicating that selection for these traits can be effective in a breeding program.
+Both cow weight and height are highly heritable (0.37 and 0.64, respectively), indicating that selection for these traits can be effective in a breeding program.

-Weight and height are also genetically correlated (+0.80) in a positive direction, so many of the genes that control weight also control height in the same direction.
+Weight and height are also genetically correlated (+0.75) in a positive direction, so many of the genes that contribute to differences in weight also impact height in the same direction.
 Thus, heavier animals tend to be taller, although this is not a perfect correlation of 1.0.

 To examine the genetic change in cow weight over time, Fig. 3 depicts the average mature cow EPD by birth year.
-In the Fall 2008 National Cattle Evaluation (NCE), weights and heights were used in an animal model for 127,110 Angus females to generate 300,748 EPDs.
+Genetic trends for all traits, as reported in the Fall 2012 National Cattle Evaluation (NCE), can be found at www.angus.org/Nce/GeneticTrends.aspx.